-Producers of oil and natural gas from Crown lands in British Columbia are required to make annual rental payments and monthly royalty payments in respect of oil and natural gas produced.
-The amount payable as a royalty in respect of oil can be up to 40% of the value of the oil produced and depends on the type and vintage of the oil, the quantity of oil produced in a month and the value of that oil.
+Producers of oil and natural gas from Crown lands in British Columbia are required to make monthly royalty payments in respect of oil and natural gas produced.
+The amount payable as a royalty in respect of oil can be up to 40% of the value of the oil produced and depends on the type and vintage of the oil, the volume of oil produced in a month and whether the oil is produced from Crown land or freehold land.
 Generally, oil is classified as either light or heavy and the vintage of oil is classified as either "old oil" (oil produced from a pool discovered before October 31, 1975), "new oil" (oil produced from a pool discovered between October 31, 1975 and June 1, 1998), and "third-tier oil" (oil produced from a pool discovered after June 1, 1998 or through an enhanced oil recovery scheme).
 The royalty calculation takes into account the production of oil on a well-by-well basis, the specified royalty rate for a given vintage of oil, the average unit selling price of the oil and any applicable royalty exemptions.
-Royalty rates are reduced on low-productivity wells, reflecting the higher unit costs of extraction, and are the lowest for third-tier oil, reflecting the higher unit costs of both exploration and extraction.